-- Combustion of fossil fuels contributes to global warming in many ways due to which the temperature is increasing and the sea level is continuously rising and leading to environmental imbalances.
+- The combustion of fossil fuels contributes to global warming in many ways due to which the temperature is increasing and the sea level is continuously rising and leading to environmental imbalances.

 19. Are Fossil Fuels Renewable – Why Are Fossil Fuels Considered Nonrenewable Resources

-- No, fossil fuels are nonrenewable and once it is gone then it’s gone.
+- No, fossil fuels are nonrenewable and once it is gone then they’re gone.

-- Fossil fuels are considered as nonrenewable resources of energy because its formation takes millions of years while the rate of its depletion is unimaginably faster than the rate of its replenishment.
+- Fossil fuels are considered as nonrenewable resources of energy because their formation takes millions of years while the rate of their depletion is unimaginably faster than the rate of their replenishment.